(CNN)People wanting to buy a new home in California may soon face an additional upfront expense -- solar panels that will reduce energy use.

-California Energy Commission approves plan requiring solar panels on new homes
+California may become the first state to require solar panels on new homes

-The California Energy Commission voted unanimously on Wednesday to adopt new energy efficiency standards, which would make the panels a requirement.
+The panels could become a requirement if the California Energy Commission votes Wednesday to adopt new energy efficiency standards.

 The standards will benefit homeowners' wallets and the environment, according to the CEC.